willrhoda4/skenestunts_production/server/handlers/README.txt

             chain icon:         copy FAQ link* to clipboard                  (FAQ section only)

-                *this is a link that will take a user straight to the info page and right to the right part of the FAQ buffet
+                *a link that will take a user straight to the info page and right to the right part of the FAQ buffet